bplmaps/lmec-main-site/content/event/continued-conversations-urban-development-and-community-resilience.md

 ---
 ### About this event

-Join us for a conversation with the [Dudley Street Neighborhood Initiative (DSNI)](https://www.dsni.org/) on community land trusts, sustainable development, and community resilience.
+Join us for a conversation with the [Dudley Street Neighborhood Initiative (DSNI)](https://www.dsni.org/) on community land trusts, sustainable development, and community resilience in Roxbury.

 For over 38 years, DSNI has been empowering Dudley residents to organize, plan for, create and control a vibrant, diverse and high-quality urban village.
 Their efforts prioritize development without displacement, community power, and collective control.
 DSNI's Executive Director, **John Smith**, and Director of Community Organizing, **René Mardones**, will talk us through DSNI's origins and current initiatives as we walk through the neighborhood's history through maps from our collections.